anarkiwi/sid-wizard/README.txt

 ;===============================================================================
 ;--- M64 update: ---

-This should be a first poc for external MIDI sync in.
+This should be a first poc for external MIDI sync in:
-It should work like:

  - when no MIDI device is selected, no changes

  - when MIDI device VESSEL is selected playback changes:

-   - starting playback via F1 or F3: will start in VESSELSYNC mode:
+   - starting playback via F1, F3 or MIDI START:
+     will start playback in VESSELSYNC mode:

    - wait for incoming MIDI SYNC message
      (24ppqn, when SW tune tempo == 6: 1 row = 1/16th note)